* Trump may impose tariffs on up to $60 bln of Chinese goods

 * Consultation opens way to hefty lobbying and exemptions

-* Restrictions on investment by Chinese firms in the offing (Adds industry, economist comments, updates markets)
+* Restrictions on investment by Chinese firms in the offing (Rewrites with Chinese ambassador comments, industry reaction)

-Under the terms of the memorandum, Trump will target the Chinese imports only after a consultation period, a measure that will give industry lobbyists and legislators a chance to water down a proposed target list which runs to 1,300 products.
+The waiting periods will give industry lobbyists and U.S. lawmakers a chance to water down a proposed target list that runs to 1,300 products, many in technology sectors.

 U.S. officials say that probe, undertaken through Section 301 of the 1974 Trade Act, has found that China engages in unfair trade practices by forcing American investors to turn over key technologies to Chinese firms.